 19. Obstruction of Access.
 Obstruction or disruption, which interferes with the freedom of movement, either pedestrian or vehicular on institutionally owned or controlled property.

-20. Traffic and Parking Regulations.
-Traffic rules and regulations as published by the university, will be administered by The Office of Traffic and Parking.
+20. Parking and Transportation Regulations.
+Traffic rules and regulations as published by the university, will be administered by The Office of Parking and Transportation.
 Students are required to obey these regulations as a condition of their enrollment.
 Any behavior that is of an unruly or disrespect to their authority will be deemed a violation of the Code of Conduct.

 21. Fraud.
 Knowingly passing a worthless check, money order or fraudulent use of credit cards including attempts to obtain any item of value under false pretenses or falsification of official university documents is prohibited.

 22. Forgery.
 Forgery, alteration or misuse of University documents, records including, but not limited to, electronic records, transactions and /or communications, or identification, including student identification cards.